 About Hybrid Peonies

-Hybrid peonies produce some of the most stunning late spring flowers.
-Large, often single and cupped, the flowers come in a glorious array of colours ranging from bright poppy red to stunning lipstick pink, and softest pink to purest white.
+Large, often single and cupped, the flowers come in a glorious array of colours ranging from bright poppy red to stunning lipstick pink and coral, softest pink to purest white.
 They are hardy, don’t suffer from any diseases, easy to grow and long lived.
+Add to this beautiful leaves and neat growth, and Hybrid peonies are the amongst the most stunning late spring blooming plants.

 What Are Hybrid Peonies